RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/top.rst

     <a href="https://redpitaya.readthedocs.io/en/latest/quickStart/first.html#connect-to-red-pitaya" target="_blank">quick start instructions</a>

 For the FPGA development platform, we will use Xilinx’s Vivado Design Suite with SDK.
-At the time of writing, the latest version was Vivado 2020.1.
-However, other versions would also work.
+Vivado 2020.1 was used to develop the Red Pitaya software, hence this is the version we will use.
+Other Vivado versions might also work, but they would require some dirty software fixes, so we do not recommend using them.
 The Vivado Suite can be installed for free with a WebPACK licence, which can be downloaded after registration from their webpage.

-To install Vivado, please use the :ref:`Vivado installation guide <install_Vivado>`.
+To install Vivado 2020.1, please use the :ref:`Vivado installation guide <install_Vivado>`.

 If you are planning on developing or changing the ecosystem, you can instead install the Vitis platform (which includes Vivado and SDK, version 2020.1 or higher).